jamesbuckett/ckad-bootcamp/06-kubernetes-security.md

 # Kubernetes Tutorial - Kubernetes Security

  In this section:
-- ServiceAccount - Functional ID inside the Pod to connect to the API server
+- ServiceAccount - Functional ID inside the Pod
 - Role - Specify which verbs can be performed on which resources in a namespace
 - RoleBinding - Bind roles to specific users, groups, or ServiceAccounts in a namespace
 - ClusterRole -  Specify which verbs can be performed on which resources in a cluster